toasterllc/VirtualUSBDevice/README.md

 ## Example

 The included example (`main.cpp`) implements a simple ACM/CDC USB serial device that can be accessed at `/dev/ttyACM0` (or `ttyACM1`, etc).
 The example outputs periodic messages while consuming input sent to the device.

+## Thanks

+Thanks to the [https://github.com/smulikHakipod/USB-Emulation](USB-Emulation) and [USBIP-Virtual-USB-Device](https://github.com/lcgamboa/USBIP-Virtual-USB-Device) projects for trailblazing and illustrating the techniques used by this project.